GRCDEV/ArduSim/help/development.md

 The next list of functions allow the developer to update the GUI, and even close ArduSim when an unexpected behavior is detected, showing a message before closing the application.

 * `void log(String)`.
 This method shows a message in console.
 Furthermore, is ArduSim runs as a simulator, the same message is shown in the log in the upper left corner of the main window.
-* `boolean isVerboseLoggingEnabled()`.
-It returns *true* if console and GUI logging is performed in verbose mode.
-This helper can be useful to show some messages of the protocol only in that mode.
+* `void logVerbose(String)`.
+In this case, the message is only shown if verbose logging mode is enabled.
+* `String getUAVPrefix(int)`.
+This function builds a String with convenience text that should be prepended to any message that a specific multicopter could publish with the previous functions.
 * `void updateProtocolState(int, String)`.
 The *progress dialog* shows general information for each running virtual UAV.
 This function is used to show there the current state of the protocol to compare the behavior when different UAVs are in a different state.
 * `void updateGlobalInformation(String)`.
 On the upper right corner of the main window, below the interaction buttons, there is a *String* where you can show any information with this function.
 * `void warn(String, String)`.
 On a real UAV, it writes a mesage to console, while in simulation it opens a dialog to warn the user.